Shopping in Kona: The New Resident's Survival Guide

 If you purchase a home south of Kailua-Kona (like in Captain Cook or Honaunau), this independent grocer will become your lifeline, offering excellent local meats and organic health foods without the drive into town.

-Furniture, Decor & Trades
+Furniture, Decor and Trades

 Shipping a sofa from the mainland via a freight forwarder can cost thousands.
 Buy local instead.

-6. Bamboo & Teak Imports
+6. Bamboo and Teak Imports

 If you want that "Tropical Estate" look, this is the place.
 High-quality wood furniture that withstands the humid climate better than mainland particle board.